Skip to main content Skip to navigation

 We began this research in 2021 by examining the partnership between West Midlands Police and the Coventry City of Culture Trust during which an embedded police team worked with creative practitioners to co-design and co-deliver arts-based initiatives, such as: a forest camp with young people deemed at risk of school exclusion/withdrawal and/or criminal exploitation, a mural with people with experience of homelessness, and an artist-in-residence Link opens in a new windowscheme.

-We’re currently building further on this research: evaluating an outreach programme led by WMP and Ernst and Young for young people at risk of school exclusion and/or involvement in criminal activity; constructing an empathetic story-telling initiative; and collaborating with the Belgrade Theatre to produce a performance piece based on the findings from our research around young people’s experiences of policing in Coventry.
+Building further on this research, we undertook an evaluation of an outreach programme led by WMP and Ernst and Young for young people at risk of school exclusion and/or involvement in criminal activity; constructed an empathetic story-telling initiative; and collaborated with the Belgrade Theatre to produce a performance piece After Preston, written by Amahra Spence, based on the findings from our research around young people’s experiences of policing in Coventry.